Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN_standard/TN_Standard_Template_Redacted.md

-"Affiliate" means any person, firm, corporation (including, without limitation, service corporation and professional corporation), partnership (including, without limitation, general partnership, limited partnership and limited liability partnership), limited liability company, joint venture, business trust, association or other entity or organization that (i) now or in the future directly or indirectly controls, is controlled by, or is under common control with the J = and/or (ii) that is identified as an Affiliate on a designated web site as referenced in the provider manual(s).
+"Affiliate" means any person, firm, corporation (including, without limitation, service corporation and professional corporation), partnership (including, without limitation, general partnership, limited partnership and limited liability partnership), limited liability company, joint venture, business trust, association or other entity or organization that (i) now or in the future directly or indirectly controls, is controlled by, or is under common control with the = and/or (ii) that is identified as an Affiliate on a designated web site as referenced in the provider manual(s).
 Unless otherwise set forth in the Agreement, an Affiliate may access the rates, terms and conditions of this Agreement.
 "Agency" means a federal, state or local agency, administration, board or other governing body with jurisdiction over the governance or administration of a Health Benefit Plan.
-"Audit" means a post-payment review of the Claim(s) and supporting clinical information reviewed by aN to ensure payment accuracy.
+"Audit" means a post-payment review of the Claim(s) and supporting clinical information reviewed by Ng to ensure payment accuracy.
 The review ensures Claim(s) comply with all pertinent aspects of submission and payment including, but not limited to, contractual terms, Regulatory Requirements, Coded Service Identifiers (as defined in the WCS) guidelines and instructions, J medical policies and clinical utilization management guidelines, reimbursement policies, and generally accepted medical practices.
-Audit does not include medical record review for quality and risk adjustment initiatives, or activities conducted by gag Special Investigation Unit (“SIU”).
+Audit does not include medical record review for quality and risk adjustment initiatives, or activities conducted by gg Special Investigation Unit (“SIU”).
-"Claim" means either the uniform bill claim form or electronic claim form in the format prescribed by I Submitted by a provider for payment by a I for Health Services rendered to a Member.
+"Claim" means either the uniform bill claim form or electronic claim form in the format prescribed by J submitted by a provider for payment by a i for Health Services rendered to a Member.
 "CMS" means the Centers for Medicare & Medicaid Services, an administrative agency within the United States Department of Health & Human Services ("HHS").
 "Cost Share" means, with respect to Covered Services, an amount which a Member is required to pay under the terms